How similar is this game to Fantasy Movie League?

 Three things affect elasticity: popularity (nation-wide theater count), recency (days running since release) and average performance (money each theater make).

-The elasticity varies from 1 to 12, one being an old release, not performing well and showed in not so many theaters, and ten on the scale being a recent release, popular and performing well.
+The elasticity varies from 1 to 12, one being an old release, not performing well and showed in not so many theaters, and twelve on the scale being a recent release, popular and performing well.

 Elasticity determines the profits markups (see question below) but can also give as much as twice the audience if you have enough showtimes, because "elastic" movies will attract more people if you schedule it more.